adoniasvitorio/adoniasvitorio.github.io/_posts/2025-09-30-a-minimalist-vim-setup-that-just-works.markdown

 categories: setup vim development
 ---

-# A minimalist Vim setup that just works
 I’ve been using the same Vim setup since 2019, and it still works well for everything I need: coding, writing, editing, and exploring projects across all the languages I’ve worked with.

 Don’t get me wrong, I respect devs who maintain super advanced Vim configurations with hundreds of plugins and custom scripts.
 But that’s definitely not for me. *Keep it simple*.